rakamr-learner/msdocs-flask-postgresql-sample-app-azd/README.md

     python3 -m flask db upgrade
     # Start the development server
     python3 -m flask run
+    # in reviews at models.py and app.py restaurant is updated to restaurant_id when entering restaurant if error about "review" run at terminal
+    flask db migrate -m "add restaurant_id to review"w" flask db upgrade
     ```

 1. When you see the message `Your application running on port 8000 is available.`, click **Open in Browser**.